 Outdoors Queensland is administered by the Board which consists of seven members, with the option for two additional persons to be co-opted, and must include at least two representatives from the Ordinary membership and two representatives from the Associate membership.

 Annual General Meeting

-The Outdoors Queensland Annual General Meeting (AGM) is held on the third Wednesday in March.
+The Outdoors Queensland Annual General Meeting (AGM) is held on the second Wednesday in March.
 The Agenda includes a review of the previous AGM Minutes, officer reports, financial audit report (and election), Board member election and general business.